isomerpages/moe-damaipri/_our-school/School Rules.md

 *   Hair should be neat and tidy.
 *   Long hair must be tied up neatly with a black or blue ribbon.
-*   Long fringe must be pinned up neatly with black blue hair clips
+*   Long fringe must be pinned up neatly with black blue hair clips.
+*
 ![](/images/hair.png)

 **Accessories**